pandas-dev/pandas/doc/source/10min.rst

                       'D' : np.random.randn(8)})
    df

-Grouping and then applying the ``sum`` function to the resulting groups.
+Grouping and then applying the :meth:`~DataFrame.sum` function to the resulting groups.

 .. ipython:: python